UFC Fighter Paige VanZant Sizzles In Sports Bra And Tight Leggings For Latest Post

 “That’s a physique ready for fighting,” another added.

-“Your husband is one lucky dude,” a fan commented while adding three fire emoji.
+“Your husband is one lucky dude,” a fourth person commented, adding three fire emoji.

 As covered by The Inquisitr, VanZant scintillated fans in a black sports bra back in April.
 She posted two shots side-by-side that were taken at a gym.
 The UFC fighter’s skin was glowing in these snaps as she gave viewers a glimpse of her cleavage.
-That upload earned more than 116,000 likes and 700 comments from her fan base.
+That upload earned more than 116,000 likes and 700 comments from her fanbase.